Office: (202) 225-9897

 U.S. Congressman Marc Veasey proudly represents Texas’ Congressional District 33 in the U.S. House of Representatives.

-As a Member of the U.S. House of Representatives, Congressman Veasey was appointed to serve on the Committee on Energy and Commerce and the Committee on Small Business.
-Prior to the 116th Congress, Rep. Veasey served on the Committee on Armed Services and the Committee on Science Space and Technology.
+As a Member of the U.S. House of Representatives, Congressman Veasey was appointed to serve on the Committee on Energy and Commerce and the Committee on Armed Services.
+Prior to the 117th Congress, Rep. Veasey served on the Committee on Armed Services, Committee on Science Space and Technology and the Small Business Committee.
 The Congressman also founded the Voting Rights Caucus, is the Co-Chair of the Blue Collar Caucus, and Co-Chair of the Congressional Black Caucus Task Force on Foreign Affairs and National Security.

-Rep. Veasey is proud to serve on the House Committee on Energy and Commerce and Comittee on Small Business.
+Rep. Veasey is proud to serve on the House Committee on Energy and Commerce and the House Armed Services Committee.
 He was appointed to serve on three subcommittees on Energy and Commerce: Communications and Technology; Consumer Protection and Commerce; and Energy.
-He was also appointed to serve on two subcommittees on Small Business: Innovation and Workforce Development and Contracting and Infrastructure.
+He was also appointed to serve on two subcommittees on the House Armed Services Committee: Military Personnel; and Tactical Air and Land Forces.

 He is actively engaged in various congressional member organizations including the Congressional Black Caucus, Congressional Army Aviation Caucus, the Voting Rights Caucus, the Progressive Caucus, and the Congressional Small Business Information Technology Caucus.